keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 24
+- Played with "The Labyrinth" on CodinGame
+  - much progress!! got several of the test puzzles pass
+  - loooots of help from chat. thanks again vizghar and maldocrosse

 ## Day 23
 - Adjacency list Dijkstras shortest path
   - got it working!!!!